russellcullen/fridgi/README.md

 ### Requests

+All requests are GET requests

     /search?tags=<tag1>+<tag2>+....

 Returns array of [Recipes](#recipe) that contain one or more given tags.
 Sorted by relevance.

+---
     /fridge/<name>

-Returns [Fridge](#fridge) with given name or 404 if none exists.
+Returns the [Fridge](#fridge) with given name.

+---
     /fridge/<name>/search?tags=<tag1>+<tag2>

-Identical to normal search, except these [Recipes](#recipe) includes a 'can_cook' boolean field based on the provided fridge name
+Identical to normal search, except these [Recipes](#recipe) includes a 'can_cook' boolean field based on the provided fridge name.

+---
+    /fridge/<name>/suggest?recipe=<RecipeID>

+Returns the closest [Recipe](#recipe) to the one given that can be cooked with the ingredients in the fridge provided.

+---
+    /fridge/<name>/use?recipe=<RecipeID>

+Can only be called on recipes that can be cooked with the given fridge.
+Uses the recipe provided.
+This subtracts recipe quantities from ingredients in the fridge given.

+---
+    /fridge/<name>/add?ingredient=<RecipeID>&quantity=<qty>

+Adds a [Recipe Ingredient](#recipe-ingredient) with the given base ingredient id and quantity to the grocery list of the provided fridge.

+---
+    /fridge/<name>/remove?ingredient=<RecipeID>

+Removes the [Recipe Ingredient](#recipe-ingredient) with the given id from the grocery list of the provided fridge.

 <a id="base-ingredient"></a>
 #### Base Ingredient